hadley/adv-r/SoftwareSystems.md

 ## S3

-S3 is R's first system for class system.
+S3 was R's first class system.
 It was first described in the 1992 "White Book" (Chambers & Hastie, 1991) and it is the only object system used by the base R installation.
 In this system, new data types or classes are built from native types (vector, list, etc.) but they are given